 - having access to at least one email network, and preferably several, should bring in sufficient people

-- we don’t charge you for anything – however if you want one of our facilitators we’d ask you to pay for their travel
+- we don’t charge you for anything – however if you want one of our facilitators we ask you to follow the Event Planning Guide, and pay for our travel

 Here’s what we will provide

-- a detailed plan for the 8-9 weeks – see this
+- a detailed Event Planning Guide for the 8-9 weeks before the event

 - support & advice by email and phone over that period